Characteristic Functions and Colligations: Preliminaries

-For a contractive colligation matrix $W,$ we know that $\theta_W\in\mathcal{S}_{nc,d}$, by \cite{BALL}.}
+For a contractive colligation matrix $W,$ we know that $\Theta_W\in\mathcal{S}_{nc,d}$, by \cite[Theorem 1.1]{BALL}.}

-We use the notion of unitary equivalence of two colligation matrices defined as follows: \begin{definition}\cite[Page 527-528]{BALL} Let and be two colligations.
-These colligations are unitarily equivalent if there exist a unitary operator $U:H_1\rightarrow H_1'$ such that
+We use the notion of unitary equivalence of two colligation matrices defined as follows: \begin{definition}\cite[Page 527-528]{BALL} Let and be two colligations where $\clh_1, \clh_2, \clh_3$ and $\clh_1'$ are Hilbert spaces .
+These colligations are said to be {\it unitarily equivalent} if there exist a unitary operator $U:\clh_1\rightarrow \clh_1'$ such that

-\end{definition} The following result gives the invariance of transfer function under unitarily equivalent colligation matrices. \begin{lemma}\cite[Corollary 3.9]{BALL} Any two observable, co-isometric colligation matrices $W$ and $W'$ for same associated transfer function $\theta\in\mathcal{S}_{nc,d}(H_1,H_2)$ are unitarily equivalent. \end{lemma}
+\end{definition} The following result gives the invariance of the transfer function under unitarily equivalent colligation matrices. \begin{lemma}\cite[Corollary 3.9]{BALL} Any two observable, co-isometric colligation matrices $W$ and $W'$ for same associated transfer function are unitarily equivalent. \end{lemma}